nixworks/public/news/2012/09/4/index.md

 ##### Reuters
 ### [Reuters calls Xi Jinping China's "next leader".
 Hu Chunhua reportedly misses a promotion to the Politburo Standing Committee in an expected power transition at or around the 18th Congress of the Communist Party of China. ](/news/2012/09/4/reuters-calls-xi-jinping-china-s-next-leader-hu-chunhua-reportedly-misses-a-promotion-to-the-politburo-standing-committee-in-an-expected.md)
-_Context: Reuters, Politburo, Communist Party of China, 18th National Congress, Politburo Standing Committee, Hu Chunhua, Xi Jinping, expected power transition_
+_Context: expected power transition, Politburo, Hu Chunhua, Politburo Standing Committee, Communist Party of China, 18th National Congress, Reuters, Xi Jinping_

 ##### Enrique Pena Nieto
 ### [President-elect Pena Nieto of Mexico names his "transition team", ahead of his cabinet and December 1st inauguration. ](/news/2012/09/4/president-elect-pea-a-nieto-of-mexico-names-his-transition-team-ahead-of-his-cabinet-and-december-1st-inauguration.md)
-_Context: Enrique Pena Nieto, Cabinet of Mexico_
+_Context: Cabinet of Mexico, Enrique Pena Nieto_

 ##### From falling
 ### [Scientists develop a "magic carpet" with optical fibers to help prevent elderly people from falling by a warning when it detects unusual footsteps. ](/news/2012/09/4/scientists-develop-a-magic-carpet-with-optical-fibers-to-help-prevent-elderly-people-from-falling-by-a-warning-when-it-detects-unusual-foo.md)